Fiserv/AccessOne/docs/getting-started.md

 ## Welcome to the Developer Portal!

-To onboard properly into the Fiserv Developer Portal as a tenant each product must support these APIs so that we can retrieve product specific API specifications and documentation.
+To onboard properly into the Fiserv Developer Portal as a new tenant each product must support following sets APIs.
+Fiserv can retrieve product specific API specifications and documentation.